Vaccine clinical trials at UC Davis

 Sacramento, California

-open to eligible females ages 0-49
+open to eligible people ages 10-12

 Immunologic Response to Pneumococcal Polysaccharide Vaccine in Splenic Injury Patients